Alaska governor's travel signals move to return to normalcy

 Dunleavy then had to fold his 6-foot-7-inch (2-meter) frame into the front passenger seat of a float plane — joking he needed a shoehorn to do so — for a roughly 75-mile (120 kilometer) flight to Hyder over snowy, mountainous terrain.
 From Hyder, he took the float plane, which carried seven people, to Metlakatla and later back to Ketchikan.
 By the time he returned to Juneau, about 14 hours had passed.

-Dunleavy said his trip illustrated how Alaska is “an amazing place” and told The Associated Press he is considering seeking re-election next year, even as opponents continue gathering signatures to try to force a recall election fueled early on by anger over budget vetoes and proposed cuts.
+Dunleavy said his trip illustrated how Alaska is “an amazing place” and told The Associated Press he is considering seeking re-election next year, even as opponents continue gathering signatures to try to force a recall election.
+The recall effort was fueled early on by anger over budget vetoes and proposed cuts.
 Dunleavy gave no timetable for making a decision on whether to seek re-election, saying his focus has been on the pandemic and the state's economic recovery.

 “But I know that decisions have to be made and people need to know what my future’s going to hold.
 So, I’ll let people know soon,” he said.